 UNH School of Law’s faculty consists of practitioners experienced in their fields of interest.
 Their open door policy extends throughout the campus from Scholars in Residence to our dean, John Broderick.
 The small student/faculty ratio promotes collaboration and collegiality as evidenced in our publications, student activities and special events.

 Since its founding in 1973, Franklin Pierce Law Center, now the University of New Hampshire School of Law, has been a global leader in innovative legal education.
-Our concentrations help you shape your future practice: Intellectual Property boasts the largest full-time faculty in the field and our IP library is the largest in the nation; Commerce and Technology includes a razor edge focus on e-Law; while Social Justice trains students in the delivery of legal services to all people in an ever-changing society.
+Our concentrations help you shape your future practice: Intellectual Property boasts the largest full-time faculty in the field and our IP library is the largest in the nation; Commerce and Technology includes a razor edge focus on e-Law; while Public Policy & Social Justice trains students in the delivery of legal services to all people in an ever-changing society.

 Students study in a close-knit, cooperative environment.
 The curriculum emphasizes an intensive, practice-based approach involving many opportunities for hands-on learning.
 The University of New Hampshire School of Law's extensive alumni network throughout the United States and around the globe provides limitless options for graduates seeking employment.